astronomer/airflow-guides/guides/soda_guide.md

 For the DAG code no additional providers or packages need to be installed since the BashOperator is part of the Airflow core.

-## Example
+## Example: Run Soda Core checks on a Snowflake database

-This example shows one possible way to set up data quality checks on a Snowflake database using Soda Core in a virtual python environment inside the Airflow environment.
+This example shows one possible way to set up data quality checks on a Snowflake database using Soda Core.

 The setup can be divided into the following steps:

-- Create a configuration file that connects to the Snowflake database: `configuration.yml`
+- Create a configuration file that connects to the Snowflake database: `configuration.yml`.
-- Create a checks file containing the data quality checks: `checks.yml`
+- Create a checks file containing the data quality checks: `checks.yml`.
-- Create a bash script that will run `soda scan` using the two files above: `my_soda_script.sh`
+- Install the `soda-core-snowflake` package in your Airflow environment.
-- Create the DAG code running the bash script using the `BashOperator`
+- Create the DAG code running the `soca scan` command using the `BashOperator`.

+### Step 1: Create the configuration file

-The configuration file can be created from the template in the Soda documentation as shown below.
+The configuration file needed to connect to Snowflake can be created from the template in the Soda documentation as shown below.

 ```YAML
 # the first line names the datasource "MY_DATASOURCE"